Questions & Answers

 Whom do you sell to?

-We do not use chemical herbicides or pesticides in our tree nursery production, and weed our many thousands of trees manually by hand, and also control weeds by organic methods as well.
+We grow organically, and do not use any chemical herbicides or pesticides in our tree nursery production.
+We weed our many thousands of trees manually by hand, and also control weeds by organic methods as well.

 Our customers are nursery professionals, large land owners, and private individuals who prefer our specialized online, and private delivery service.